Background pattern

 • quinine (used to treat malaria),

-• antifungal medications (albendazole, itraconazole, posaconazole),
+• antifungal medicines (albendazole, itraconazole, posaconazole),

-• anticoagulants (such as apixaban, dabigatran, rivaroxaban, or ticagrelor),
+• anticoagulants (such as apixaban, dabigatran, rivaroxaban or ticagrelor),

 • folates (vitamin B9),